getgauge/docs.gauge.org/execution.rst

     * User must login as "user1"
     * Navigation to configuration page is restricted.

-For example, to execute the second scenario of a specification file named ``spec1.spec``, you would do:
+To execute the second scenario of a specification file named ``spec1.spec``:

 .. code-block:: console